Honoring the Memory of Mr. Fred Rouse

 together and share stories of resistance, resilience, and healing.

-is donating free bicycle rentals for the tours) or in their own cars.
+(bicycle rentals included in the tours) or in their own cars.

 Reservations are pay-what-you-can.